SVCE-ACM/A-December-of-Algorithms/README.md

   - Also, Hash-tables that use chaining to resolve hash collisions typically have one linked list per bucket for the elements in that bucket.
 - **Resources:**
   - [This is how linked lists work](https://www.youtube.com/watch?v=NobHlGUjV3g)
-  - `Clue:` This problem requires the use of another data structure

 ### **December 13 -  Lexicographical Arrangement**
 - **Problem**
-  - In this question the input is a string with a given number of characters.
-The problem here is to arrange all the possible permutations of this string in the alphabetical order.
-The next step is to find out the position at which this string occurs in this order.
+  - Given an input string, find all possible permutations of this string.
+Arrange these permutations in alphabetical order and find the position at which the input string occurs.
 - **Example**
   ```
     Input: